 It's always good to be able to take a long walk in the woods but that's not always possible.
 When you're in a crunch for time or just need a quick fix sometimes a quick stroll along a boardwalk can do wonders.

 Fakahatchee Strand Preserve State Park is a massive property but there's another way to get a glimpse into the incredible diversity and beauty of the place.
 Located on right on US 41 (Tamiami Trail) the Big Cypress Bend Boardwalk is a 2 000-foot path where you'll see rare wild royal palms massive strangler figs pond apple huge ferns and native orchids.
 Of course that's just a few of the wonders along the boardwalk – make sure to look for herons Wood storks alligators and other wading birds in the small pond at the end.

 This is a beautiful place.
 To me the air feels and smells cleaner.
 It's a window into another world that few people have the opportunity to experience.
 Take advantage of this spot the next time you're traveling through the area.

-There's no official admission fee, but a $3 donation for adults is recommended and helps the Friends of the Fakahatchee maintain the boardwalk.
-For more information, visit http://www.floridastateparks.org/fakahatcheestrand/.
+There's no official admission fee but a $3 donation for adults is recommended and helps the Friends of the Fakahatchee maintain the boardwalk.
+For more information visit https://www.floridastateparks.org/park/Fakahatchee-Strand.